skleanthous/presentations/20200623-becoming-a-high-perf-org/presentation.md

 • Small teams need less coordination
 • Have teams own core services along with supportive that the core needs.
 • Team per core BC ideal -> if more, this is a risk of dependency of one team with the other
 • Team should be empowered.
-For this they need to be able to make their own decisions -->
+For this, they need to be able to make their own decisions -->

 ---